dungeons-of-moria/umoria/README.md

 # Umoria

-_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke, with v1.0 released in 1983.
-The game was originally developed in VMS Pascal before being ported to the C language and released as _Umoria_ in 1988.
-Moria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known.
-Moria was also an inspiration for one the most commercially successful action roguelike games, _Diablo_!
+_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke, with its first public release in 1983.
+The game was originally developed using VMS Pascal before being ported to the C language by James E. Wilson in 1988, and released a _Umoria_.

+Moria/Umoria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known.
+Umoria was also an inspiration for one the most commercially successful action roguelike games, _Diablo_!

 Supported Platforms: